An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Partial-Wave Analysis

-To check the stability of the analysis with respect to our choice of $\alpha_0$ the PWA was redone with the $\alpha_0=1.$ and $\alpha_0=4.$ The resulting waves stay stable within statistical errors.
-In the absence of an MC model for a mis-identification background we consider this as an evidence of its smallness.
+To check the stability of the analysis with respect to the chosen cut value $\alpha_0$ for the PID likelihood ratio (see Sec.~\ref{sec3_ev_select}), the PWA was re-run with $\alpha_0=1$ and $\alpha_0=4.$ The resulting partial-wave amplitudes remain stable within statistical uncertainties.
+In the absence of a MC model for the misidentified background, we take this as evidence for the smallness of this background.

-To reveal a role of non-$\omega\phi$ background the PWA with a larger ellipse cut (Eq.~\ref{eq_ellipse}) with $\sigma_\phi = 8.8$ MeV and $\sigma_{\omega} = 22$ MeV was performed.
-The only statistically significant change in wave intensities is an increase of the FLAT wave which roughly follows the increase of the circle area.
-From this we conclude that the background dominates in FLAT.
+To reveal the role of the non-$\omega\phi$ background, we performed the PWA with a looser elliptical cut in the ($M_{2K}$, $M_{3\pi}$) plane, i.e. using Eq.~(\ref{eq_ellipse}) with $\sigma_\phi = 8.8$ MeV and $\sigma_{\omega} = 22$ MeV.
+The only statistically significant change in the wave intensities is an increase of the FLAT wave, which is roughly proportional to the increase in elliptical area.
+This suggests that the non-$\omega\phi$ background dominates in the FLAT wave.

-The major contribution to the system under study is from the unnatural parity exchange (UPE) waves which is in favour of the hypothesis of the one pion exchange (OPE) production mechanism.
-To suppress the contributions from alternative processes with wider $t$-distribution, the final analyses was performed with additional cut $t'<0.15\,\mbox{GeV}^2$ leaving 596 input events.
-The resulting PWA demonstrates a suppression of the FLAT and the $J^{PC}=0^{-+}$ waves, further increasing the dominance of the scalar signal.
+The UPE waves make up 78\% of the total intensity of the process under study, which supports the hypothesis of the OPE production mechanism.
+An alternative PWA with a wider cut of $\lvert t \rvert <0.5 \,\text{GeV}^2$ is expected to have a smaller contribution from the UPE waves.
+The fit results in relative intensities of 56\% for $0^{++}$, 17\% for $2^{++}$, 8\% for $0^{-+}$, and 20\% for FLAT waves.
+This indicates a decrease in the contribution of the UPE waves to 73\%.

-\section{Results and discussion}
+\section{Results and Discussion}

-The intensities of the waves in the final PWA results are presented in Fig.~\ref{fig_PWA_fit_results}.
-The overall acceptance of the setup varies slowly with the $\omega\phi$ mass between 5.1\% and 6.7\%.
-A comparison of some distributions for the Monte-Carlo events simulated according to the PWA with the real data are seen in Fig.~\ref{fig_lambda}, \ref{fig_angle_om_kaon}.